badoualy/kotlogram/README.md

 ```

 ### Be warned
-Telegram has yet to update the documentation (currently stopped at layer 18, using layer 45), but I **will not document all the feature myself**.
+Telegram has yet to update the documentation (currently stopped at layer 18, using layer 45), but I **will not document all the features myself**.
 So please, restrain from opening ticket to ask "How can I send a sticker", "How can I create a group".
 You can either try to look at the old documentation or the source of official applications and figure it out yourself, I won't be doing Telegram's job nor yours.
 Kotlogram is just here to provide a binding of the API, not a documentation.

 However, I will supply a simple example on how to use the library itself to call rpc methods.